micromouseuci/UCI-Micromouse/README.md

  <img src="https://github.com/micromouseuci/UCI-Micromouse/blob/master/images/soldering_encoders.jpg" width=200 height=300>
  <ul>Finally, attach the magnet to the motor by inserting it through the mini shaft.
 The final product should look like the image below.  </ul>
  <img src="https://github.com/micromouseuci/UCI-Micromouse/blob/master/images/full_motor_installed.jpg" width=200 height=300>
+ <ul> When it comes time to install the motor onto the PCB, you will need to make sure to have your motor offsets ready.
+First, place the motor offset onto the PCB, lining up with the motor holes. </ul>
  </details></ul>

  <ul><details>